codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 ```

 ###Selection Sort

-Algorihm: the idea behind the algorithm is to imaginary devide the array into two parts: sorted and unsorted parts.
+Algorithm: the idea behind the algorithm is to imagine dividing the array into two parts: sorted and unsorted.
 1. The sorted part is empty, while the unsorted part contains all the values.
 2. Find the smallest element in the unsorted part, and add it to the sorted part.
-(In practice: swap the  first value in the unsorted part
-with the smallest value, then the minimal element is included in the sorted part.
-At every step the number of sorted elements are increased by one,
- while the number of unsorted ones are decreased by 1.)
+In practice: swap the first value in the unsorted part with the smallest value, then the minimal element is included in the sorted part.
+At every step the number of sorted elements are increased by one, while the number of unsorted ones are decreased by one.
 3. Repeat step 2 until the unsorted array is not empty.

 Figure 3. explains the selection sort algorithm: